smunir2001/ReactJS-Mastery/Zero to Mastery/Section2_ReactBasics.md

 Creating React apps can involve a lot of files and time.
 Therefore, Facebook released a tool called __Create-React-App__.
 * Scaffold a basic ReactJS application to get started
 * Use npx/npm

+__package.json__ provides developers with the necessary different libraries and packages that this application requires to work.

+The __src__ folder is the entry point to the code for our React application.

+The __index.js__ file is the entry point of all React applications.